utnet-org/uvrf/Readme.md

 # VRF-Based Weighted Random Selection

 This repository contains an implementation of a Verifiable Random Function (VRF) in Rust, used for weighted random selection among a list of candidates.
-Each candidate has a unique Ethereum address and a corresponding power (weight), determining their likelihood of being selected.
+Each candidate has a unique Utility address and a corresponding power (weight), determining their likelihood of being selected.

 ## Features

 - **VRF Implementation**: Utilizes Elliptic Curve Cryptography for generating verifiable random outputs.
 - **Weighted Random Selection**: Candidates are selected based on their assigned powers, with higher power increasing the chance of selection.
-- **Ethereum Address Support**: Candidates are identified by Ethereum addresses.
+- **Utility Address Support**: Candidates are identified by Utility addresses.

 ## Getting Started